 OK, But Really?
 Is Steven Seagal Legitimately a Reincarnated Tibetan Monk?

-In this statement, Penor Rinpoche addresses his recognition of Seagal as a tulku:
+In a statement, Penor Rinpoche addresses his recognition of Seagal as a tulku:

 In February of 1997 I recognized my student, Steven Seagal, as a reincarnation (tulku) of the treasure revealer Chungdrag Dorje.
 Since there has been some confusion and uncertainty as to what this means, I am writing to clarify this situation.

 Traditionally a tulku is considered to be a reincarnation of a Buddhist master who, out of his or her compassion for the suffering of sentient beings, has vowed to take rebirth to help all beings attain enlightenment.
 To fulfill this aspiration, a tulku will generally need to go through the complete process of recognition, enthronement and training.

 In the case of Steven Seagal, he has been formally recognized as a tulku, but has not been officially enthroned.
 He has also not undergone the lengthy process of study and practice necessary to fully realize what I view as his potential for helping others.
 When I first met him, I felt he had the special qualities of a tulku within him.
 According to the Great Vehicle (Mahayana) of the Buddhist tradition, all beings have within them the potential for becoming Buddhas.
 With Steven Seagal I perceived this potential to be particularly strong as accords with being a tulku.
 In the past, whenever I have met someone that I feel is a tulku, I have always consulted with other masters of the Nyingma lineage such as Dudjom Rinpoche, Dilgo Khyentse Rinpoche and other senior lineage holders.
 Similarly, after my experience of meeting Steven Seagal, I consulted with another important Nyingma master and with his concurrence, recognized Steven Seagal as a tulku.